I remember back when I was in the 4th grade and my teacher, Mrs. Lyman, read Where the Red Fern Grows to the class… I hung on every word she read.

 7. As our buggy wound its way up through the bottoms, Grandpa started talking.
 “You know, Billy,” he said, “about this tree-chopping of yours, I think it’s all right.
 In fact, I think it would be a good thing if all young boys had to cut down a big tree like that once in their life.
 It does something for them.
 It gives them determination and willpower.
 That’s a good thing for a man to have.
 It goes a long way in his life.
 The American people have a lot of it.
 They have proved that all down through history, but they could do with a lot more of it.”
 (89)

-Comment: Self-efficacy… such an important characteristic to have in one’s life!
+Comment: Self-efficacy… such an important characteristic and skill set to have in one’s life!

 8. I went to my mother and asked her if God answered prayers every time one was said.
 She smiled and said, “No, Billy, not every time.
 He only answers the ones that are said from the heart.
 You have to be sincere and believe in Him.”
 (121)

 Comment: I believe in prayer… it works.
-I don’t know how or why, but when you ask God, with a sincere heart, for that which you need you will receive.
+I don’t know how or why, but when you ask God, with a sincere heart, for that which you really need you will most likely receive.

 Deepest Kind of Love